-When Federated Hermes shares Confidential Information, it is made available for limited purposes and under controlled circumstances.
-We require third parties to comply with our standards for security and confidentiality.
+If Federated Hermes shares Personal Information, it is made available for limited purposes and under controlled circumstances.
+We require third parties to comply with our standards for security, confidentiality, and integrity.
 These requirements are included in written agreements between Federated Hermes and such third-party service providers.

-Each of the following sections explains an aspect of Federated Hermes' commitment to protecting your Confidential Information and respecting your privacy.
+Each of the following sections explains an aspect of Federated Hermes' commitment to protecting your Personal Information and respecting your privacy.

-Employee Access to Information
+Employee Access to Personal Information

-All Federated Hermes employees must adhere to Federated Hermes' privacy and confidentiality policies.
-Employee access to Confidential Information is authorized for business purposes only and is based on an employee's need for the information to service a customer's account or comply with legal requirements.
+Federated Hermes employees must adhere to Federated Hermes' security, privacy, and confidentiality policies.
+Employee access to Personal Information is authorized for business purposes only and is based on an employee's need for the information to service client, customer, and shareholder accounts or comply with legal requirements.